LordDemonos/Quarm.Guide/README.md

 ## Part 1: Installing the Main Game

-#### Backup Warning - Anytime you change something or overwrite a file, backup the whole TAKP folder.
-Its easy and fast and I'm not going to remind you to backup files after every step. - Backup Warning
+#### Backup Warning - Anytime you change something or overwrite a file, backup that file, backup the whole TAKP folder if you want.
+It's easy and fast and I'm not going to remind you to backup files after every step. - Backup Warning

 ### Step 1: Create a TAKP Forum Account
 Before you can download and install the game, you'll need to create an account on the TAKP forums.